scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
 - **Voting ASes**: They may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
 - **Authoritative ASes**: They always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.

-## Trust as a Function

-The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract.
-This includes a trust update and reset policy as well as certificates used for authentication procedures in SCION's Control Plane.

-For this to work, it is not necessary that all the ASes of the ISD trust each other.
-However, all ASes MUST trust the ISD's core ASes, authoritative ASes, voting ASes, as well as its CA(s).
-These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony where cryptographic material is exchanged and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.

-### Input {#input}

-Prior to the ceremony, the trusted parties MUST decide about the validity period of the TRC as well as the number of votes required to update a TRC.
-They MUST also bring the required keys and certificates, the so-called root and voting keys/certificates.

-The trusted parties require an ISD number whose numbering scheme is described in {{I-D.dekater-scion-controlplane}} section `ISD Numbers`, and allocation in {{ISD-AS-assignments}}.

-### Output

-The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates - the latter being used to verify control plane messages.
-Together with the ISD's control plane root certificates, the issuing CA and AS certificates build the ISD's trust and verification chain.

 # Certificate Specification {#cert-specs}